What to Expect

 Currency for Exchange

-Euros are needed in Italy.
+Euros are needed in France and Italy.
 Take some in cash to avoid having to change money at the beginning of the trip.
+The currency of Switzerland is the Swiss Franc.
+However, along the trek Euro is most widely accepted.

 The exchange rate as of the time of writing, 11th November 2021, is: